squirrel-prover/squirrel-prover/documentation/sphinx/source/index.rst

     ``coqtop``\ 's state is preserved across consecutive ``.. coqtop::`` blocks of the same document (``coqrst`` creates a single ``coqtop`` process per reST source file).
 Use the ``reset`` option to reset Coq's state.

+    TODO how to pass these options? abort probably not up-to-date

 ``.. coqdoc::`` A reST directive to display Coqtop-formatted source code.
     Usage::